Skip to main content

 • design learning plans to suit the needs and abilities of students

-• use a range of resources like worksheets and computer packages
+• use a range of paper based and online resources to teach

 • deliver individual and group teaching sessions